By Sue Kira, Naturopath and Nutritionist

 So the trick is to click muesli for Monday breakfast.
 Then click the Leftovers button and click onto the following nine breakfasts in the Menu Planner.
 That way there is only one batch in the Shopping List, yet you can see what’s for brekkie over 10 days.

-If you see an unexpected amount of ingredients in your Shopping List, it could be because you forgot to click the Leftovers button.
+If you see an unexpected large amount of ingredients in your Shopping List, it could be because you forgot to click the Leftovers button.
 Just cancel the incorrect Menu Planner entries and use the Leftover button to enter again.

 When you sign up to be a member, at the bottom of the sign-up page you click a button to choose metric or imperial, which will lock in your preferred recipe measurements.